Get notified when SBUX files again. Create a free account and we'll email you the moment its next filing is analyzed.

 The effective tax rate for the two quarters ended March 29, 2026, was 46.1% compared to 23.6% for the same period in fiscal 2025.
 The increase was primarily due to the $273 million discrete impact of changes in indefinite reinvestment assertions as a result of classifying Starbucks retail operations in China as held for sale in the first quarter of fiscal 2026 (approximately 1,830 basis points), lapping the discrete impact of a tax status change for a certain foreign entity in the first quarter of fiscal 2025 (approximately 200 basis points), and the impact of reorganizing certain entities in China (approximately 130 basis points).

-The effective tax rate nearly doubled from 23.6% to 46.1% in the first two quarters of FY2026, driven by a $273 million discrete charge related to releasing indefinite reinvestment assertions for China earnings upon classifying the disposal group as held for sale.
-This is a one-time charge associated with the China JV transaction and does not reflect ongoing tax rates, but it significantly impacted reported net earnings.
+The effective tax rate for the first two quarters of FY26 increased to 46.1% (vs. 23.6% in FY25), driven by a $273 million discrete charge from releasing indefinite reinvestment assertions on China earnings upon classifying the disposal group as held-for-sale.
+This is a one-time tax consequence of the China JV transaction structure, not an ongoing rate increase.

 Previous filing · verify on EDGAR →